Flying Lizard Motorsports: GT: K-PAX Racing (since 2015)

-GTS/GT4/GT America: Flying Lizard Motorsports (2016-Present)
+GT America/GT4 America: Flying Lizard Motorsports (since 2016)

 In 2016, the Lizard group began its own customer racing program in World Challenge, fielding entries at Road America, Sonoma Raceway, and Laguna Seca with Andy Wilzoch and Mike Hedlund.
 Helund earned two third-place finishes in both of his Sonoma Raceway races, and Wilzoch also earned a double podium at Road America.
-Program Manager Darren Law joined Wilzoch at Laguna Seca for the first SprintX double header, and the pair finished ninth and fourth.
+Program Manager Darren Law joined Wilzoch at Laguna Seca for the first SprintX doubleheader, and the pair finished ninth and fourth.

 The following season, the program expanded, fielding a pair of Flying Lizard Porsche Cayman GT4 Clubsport MR for Brazilian Rodrigo Baptista and Nate Stacy.
 Baptista proved to be one of the breakout rookies of the season, earning four wins, including a sweep at Lime Rock Park, a track the Lizard program always showed success at.
 Together, the pair earned ten podiums and 17 top-five finishes.

 World Challenge introduced the SprintX Championship to the GTS class in 2018, allowing AM drivers to have a co-driver for each doubleheader race weekend.
 Mike Hedlund returned to Flying Lizard to race his Audi R8 LMS GT4 solo, while Adam Merzon and Ryan Eversley shared the driving duties for the No. 23 Audi R8 LMS.
 Hedlund earned six podiums during the season and one win at the Watkins Glen season finale.
 Merzon and Eversley clinched their first pole position as a pair at Lime Rock Park.

 New racer Michael Dinan joined Flying Lizard Motorsports for the 2019 season in the series, rebranded as GT4 America under the SRO Motorsports banner.
 Racing the new Porsche 718 Cayman GT4 Clubsport, Dinan signed up for both the Sprint and SprintX championships for a total of 31 races, bringing IMSA racer Robby Foley as his co-driver for the SX events.
 The new series got off to a rough start for the American racer, who was sidelined for three events following an incident at VIRginia International Raceway.
 Things turned around in the second half of the season, and Dinan with Foley earned seven top-five finishes and a podium finish before year's end.